laravel-doctrine/docs/migrations/diff.md

 The command generates a migration by comparing project current database to mapping information.
 Doctrine provides this command to generate migration classes by changing entity mappings instead of manually adding modifications to migration class.

-Lets add a new “name” column to User entity.
+Lets add id and name columns to a User entity.

 ```php
 <?php